obscrivn/databasebook/_sources/intro-relational.md

 - the **server** stores and manages the database
 - the **client or tool** helps you connect, query, and inspect it

-Students should not confuse the tool with the database itself.
+You should not confuse the tool with the database itself.

 This is why database concepts, server setup, credentials, ports, and connections matter so much in real software work.